• 0

 What is a Hugelkultur garden?

-There is also another type of raised mounded bed called Hugelkultur garden.
-This is where logs, old plant waste and organic matter are piled up into a mound.
-This then slowly starts to rot down.
-Allowing trees, vegetables and herbaceous plants to be grown on top of this mound.
+There is also another type of raised mounded bed called a Hugelkultur garden.
+In this garden, logs, old plant waste, and organic matter are piled up into a mound, which slowly starts to rot down, allowing trees, vegetables, and herbaceous plants to be grown on top of it.
 It's a super way to recycle garden waste and reduce the amount of expensive topsoil you need!

 What can you grow in a raised bed?